murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 If you completed all the steps till here, you have successfully created/installed the following resources
 * Accessing a dev environment via Github Codespaces
 * All the dependent resources required for the workshop are installed via an arm template.
+* Required az cli extensions are added and default subscription is set

 Previous guide: [02 - ASA-E Introduction](../02-asa-e-introduction/README.md)